Classification metrics based on True/False positives & negatives

 used to compute AUCs for multilabel data.
 When

-) are probabilities or sigmoid logits.
-As a rule of thumb, when using a keras loss, thefrom_logits
+y_predinupdate_state) are probabilities or sigmoid logits.
+As a rule of thumb, when using a keras loss, thefrom_logitsconstructor argument of the loss should match the AUCfrom_logitsconstructor argument.

 Example